hyperoslo/Aftermath/README.md

 ### Middleware

-**Middleware** is a layer where commands and events could be intercepted before the moment they reach listeners.
+**Middleware** is a layer where commands and events can be intercepted before they reach their listeners.
 It means you can modify/cancel/extend the executed command in **Command Middleware**, or do appropriate operation in **Event Middleware** before the published event is received by its reactions.
 It's handy for logging, crash reporting, aborting particular commands or